seanpoyner/gradio-mcp-playground/UNIFIED_DASHBOARD.md

 ### Agent components not loading
 - Ensure the agent directory is in the Python path
-- Check that agent dependencies are installed
+- Check that agent dependencies are installed: `pip install -e ".[all]"`
 - Look for import errors in the console

 ### Pipeline Builder errors